Introduction to Data Analysis Competitions Based on Kaggle Platform

 Let’s consider the simplest algorithm when we think that most likely the user will click on the most popular advertisement – the one which Click-through Rate (CTR) ratio is maximum.
 In this case, we will have two input values – the id of the advertisement and whether the advertisement was clicked on.
 There is no special machine learning here, just stats.

 Let’s say it’s our training data, and under the displayId, we group ads, shown to one user in one block:

 To form the first characteristic, we use the formula adClicked = max adId sum(adId, clicked == 1) / sum (adId)

-Input values are often represented as vector (often called a feature vector), and all observations form matrix, often denoted by X. The target variable (in our case Clicked) is denoted as y
+Input values are often represented as a vector (often called a feature vector), and all observations form the matrix, often denoted by X. The target variable (in our case Clicked) is denoted as y

 The first thing to do is to check the accuracy of the model using the validation mechanism we have already developed.
 The model based on the frequency with smoothing returns much better result than random predictions (more is better):

 You can extend the model, and count the CTR based on the user’s region while counting statistics for all the combinations adId * country * state:

 adClicked = max adId sum(adId, clicked == 1, country==displayCountry, state==displayState) / sum(adId)